 Pediatric urology is a basically surgical subspecialty that usually treats urogenital system malformations.
 It also deals with diseases acquired in children and adolescents whose treatment is not surgical.

 Sometimes they are very frequent alterations that, in recent years, have incorporated new concepts into their treatment, such as phimosis.
-The incorporation of new technologies such as the endoscopic treatment of the megaureter or the minimally invasive approach of various pathologies using robotics have “modernized” the specialty and expanded its borders.
+The incorporation of new technologies such as the endoscopic treatment of the megaureter or the minimally invasive approach of various pathologies using robotics have “modernized” the speciality and expanded its borders.

 Pediatric Urology differs from General Urology by the age of the patients and the type of conditions they suffer.
 Nor is it the same as Pediatric Surgery, which surgically treats all diseases of children and not only exclusively urological diseases.

-This is a brief review of the diseases treat pediatric urologist in Noida (from the most frequent and simple to the most complex):
+This is a brief review of the diseases treat by pediatric urologist in Noida (from the most frequent and simple to the most complex):

 Phimosis is the difficulty in retracting the skin that covers the end of the penis (foreskin), leaving the glans visible.
 Up to three years is considered normal and in most cases, it can be solved without surgery.
 From that age, it can be treated medically with corticosteroid cream or if it does not work, by surgery.
-In most cases, it is possible to avoid surgery by systematic local treatment.
-Only if there is no response to local treatment, the intervention will be considered, which in children requires general anesthesia.
+In most cases, it is possible to avoid surgery through systematic local treatment.
+Only if there is no response to local treatment, the intervention will be considered, which in children requires general anaesthesia.

 Our team is a pioneer in conservative treatment and in most cases, we try to avoid intervention.
 If this is necessary, it will be performed by a qualified pediatric urologist in Ghaziabad.